jamesdinardo/Retail-Forecasting/README.md

 ## 4. Modeling

 Before training any machine learning models, we have to "preprocess" our data, which means getting it into a format that the models can understand and perform well on.
-Each of the models notebooks begins with the following preprocessing steps:
+Each modeling notebook begins with the following preprocessing steps:

-- Create three categorical features from 'Date'--Week, Month, and Year--and then drop 'Date'
+- Create three categorical features from Date--Week, Month, and Year--and then drop Date

 - The scikit-learn API cannot directly work with columns of type "object."
 So we create dummy variables in Pandas, using the following code: